 One of the first prayers that we learn as Christian children after the “Now I Lay Me Down to Sleep” prayer, is the “Our Father” prayer.
-Many erroneously call this “The Lord’s Prayer” because Jesus taught His disciples to pray after this manner.
-The prayer is meant to be a guide as to how we should pray, not that this is all that we should say when we talk to God.
-Closer to a description of a true Lord’s prayer would be the one prayed for us by Jesus in John 17: 1-26.
-This prayer of John 17 is the longest recorded prayer of Jesus.
+Many erroneously call this “The Lord’s Prayer” because Jesus taught His disciples to pray in this manner.
+The prayer is meant to guide how we should pray, not that this is all that we should say when we talk to God.
+Closer to a description of a real Lord’s prayer would be the one prayed for us by Jesus in John 17: 1-26.
+This prayer of John 17 is the most extended recorded prayer of Jesus.

 Kingdom.
-So, exactly what is a Kingdom?
+So, precisely what is a Kingdom?
 The Merriam-Webster dictionary says in one of its definitions that it is the realm in which God’s Will is fulfilled.
-It is the place where whatever God wills, His will is always done.
+It is the place where whatever God wills, His Will is always done.
 That is the definition upon which this message is based.

 20 And God said, Let the waters bring forth abundantly the moving creature that hath life, and fowl that may fly above the earth in the open firmament of heaven.

 The second heaven is identified in two ways.
-Some references refer to it as outer space where the sun, moon and stars exist.
-Other references refer to it as the dominion of Satan and all of His imps.
-It is beyond the first heaven, but beneath the third heaven.
+Some references refer to it as outer space where the sun, moon, and stars exist.
+It is referred to in other references as the dominion of Satan and all of His imps.
+It is beyond the first heaven but beneath the third heaven.

-The third heaven is the domicile of God, our Heavenly Father, and Jesus, our Lord and Savior.
+The third heaven is God’s and Jesus’ domicile.
 Apostle Paul spoke of a man who was caught up into the third heaven in 2 Cor.
 12:2

 15 And I will put enmity between thee and the woman, and between thy seed and her seed; it shall bruise thy head, and thou shalt bruise his heel.

-In the Old Testament we are walked through the genealogy of Jesus Christ as the Seed of Abraham, Isaac and Jacob.
-It is foretold that He would be from the Tribe of Judah and heir to the throne of David.
+In the Old Testament, we are walked through the genealogy of Jesus Christ as the Seed of Abraham, Isaac, and Jacob.
+It is foretold that He would be from the Tribe of Judah and heir to David’s throne.
 The OT tells us where and how Jesus would be born.
 The Prophets prophesied His purpose, His prophetic and priestly status.
-And, in the Book of Matthew, Jesus our Messiah did indeed come, just as it was prophesied that He would.
+In Matthew’s Book, he did indeed come, just as it was predicted that He would.